alexch/clauses/README.md

+# Clauses

 A collection of useful legal clauses for coding consultants or employees to put into their contracts.
 Written and/or solicited by <a href="http://alexchaffee.com">Alex Chaffee</a>.
 Available at <https://github.com/alexch/clauses>.

+Disclaimer: I AM NOT A LAWYER.
+You should run all this by your own legal counsel.

 <p xmlns:dct="http://purl.org/dc/terms/">
   <a rel="license"